Sailing across the Atlantic

 Transfer costs to & from airports

 It's hard to say how long it will take to sail across the Atlantic.
 Which is perhaps part of the excitement of the Atlantic adventure.
-The length of the crossing can vary, partly because weather conditions differ from year to year.
-The length of the voyage is also influenced by the goals and conditions of the crew on board.
-In previous years we have sailed across the Atlantic, the voyage has usually taken between two and three weeks to complete.
+The fact that the length of the crossing can vary is partly because weather conditions differ from year to year.
+The length of the voyage is also influenced by the objectives and conditions of the crew on board.
+In previous years we have sailed across the Atlantic, the voyage has usually taken between two to three weeks to complete.

-Expect the whole adventure to take about five weeks from the inauguration in Gran Canaria.
-You have accommodation on the boat throughout.
-You'll spend the first week in Las Palmas preparing.
-After crossing the Atlantic, the boat will sail further north in the Caribbean.
-After five weeks of adventure, you can proudly walk around in a pair of red pants (it is said that only those who have crossed the Atlantic are allowed to wear red pants).
+Expect the whole adventure to take around five weeks from the time of the inauguration in Gran Canaria.
+You will have accommodation on the boat for the entire time.
+You'll spend the first week in Las Palmas making preparations.
+After crossing the Atlantic, the boat will sail further south in the Caribbean.
+After five weeks of adventure, you can proudly walk around in a pair of red pants (it is said that only those who have crossed the Atlantic can wear red pants).